Policy Simulation

 7. Enforce and Monitor: Deploy the policy on the production network, carefully monitoring its effects on traffic in real-time.
 Continuously monitor network behavior, traffic patterns, and security incidents to validate the effectiveness of the enforced policy and address any emerging issues promptly.

 This feature offers administrators a powerful tool to evaluate the impact of segmentation policies before enforcing them on live networks.
-By visualizing traffic flows, affected assets, and the allowed or denied connections based on policy configurations, administrators can make informed decisions, refine policies, and enhance network security.
+By visualizing traffic, affected assets, and the allowed or denied connections based on policy configurations, administrators can make informed decisions, refine policies, and enhance network security.
 This feature promotes proactive security measures, mitigates operational risks, and ensures the smooth functioning of critical business processes.

 Was this article helpful?